avaneev/biteopt/README.md

 [0; 1].

 Equality and non-equality constraints can be implemented as penalties.
-The author has found a general effective method to apply constraints via penalties.
+The author has found a general effective approach to apply constraints via penalties.
 While penalties are not well-regarded in research community, BiteOpt handles constraint penalties extremely well, but usually requiring a large iteration budget (suitable for inexpensive objective functions).